oauth-io/oauth-flex/README.md

 ### Usage

-The usage is basically the same than the web [javascript API](https://oauth.io/docs/api), but there are still some differences:

-1. There is only the popup mode, as mobiles don't distinct redirection/popup.

-2. Instead of sending callbacks in methods, we use the ActionScript coding style using classes & events.
-The `OAuth` object herits from `EventDispatcher` and can dispatch `OAuthEvent` objects, with types `OAuthEvent.TOKEN` and `OAuthEvent.ERROR`

-In your Javascript, add this line to initialize OAuth:
+In your code, add this line to initialize an OAuth object:

 	var oauth:OAuth = new OAuth("Public key");